Alorel/alo-framework/README.md

 * ArrayObj, a more abstract version of SmartObj, was created.
 Locale now extends it instead.
 * SmartObj now has a deleteWithRegex() method
+* Alo\Db\Resultset class added.
+It extends ArrayObj and can be used to manipulate a SQL resultset (or any array of associative arrays)